BCEM-UniAndes/BCEM-UniAndes.github.io/README.md

 - Plugin configurations
 - More

-The file is organized in such a way in which the most relevant and most likely to edit variables are first, and it is throughly commented explaining what each variable does and calls.
+The file is organized in such a way in which the most relevant and most likely to edit variables are first, and it is thoroughly commented explaining what each variable does and calls.

 ## \_includes/ & \_layouts/